 Financial regulations must be observed in conjunction with the council’s Standing Orders and any individual financial regulations relating to contracts.

-CPC's Financial Regulations were amended in March 2020 and reviewed at the Parish Council meeting held on 16th March 2020.
+CPC's Financial Regulations were re-adopted at the Parish Council meeting held on 15th November 2021.
 They will next be reviewed in a year's time.

 Standing Orders (also accessed below) are the written rules of a local council.
 They are used to confirm a council's internal organisational, administrative, and procurement procedures and procedural matters for meetings.
 They are not the same as the policies of a council but they may refer to them.
 A local council must have Standing Orders for the procurement of contracts.

 Meetings of full Council, Councillors, the Responsible Financial Officer and Proper Officer are subject to many statutory requirements.
 A council should have Standing Orders to confirm those statutory requirements.
 A council should have Standing Orders to control the number, place, quorum, notices and other procedures for committee and sub-committee meetings because these are subject to fewer statutory requirements.
 If it does not, committees and sub-committees may adopt their own Standing Orders.

 The Code of Conduct is something which all Councillors and non-Councillors with voting rights must observe.
 The model Code of Conduct adopted by the Parish Council can be accessed within the Standing Orders link below.